mlundine/rasterguru/README.md

 python Lundine_tile_mosaic_gui.py

+Alternatively, you can import the gdal_functions_app file as a module and run its functions from a Python script.

 # Running the Standalone Executable on a Windows Machine

 An executable, RasterGuru.exe is available under Releases.
 This is a standalone file that can be used to run the Make Tiles and Make Mosaic functions on Windows machines.